Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

-\textbf{(3) Re-training head does not have a clear metric.} As a side issue, even if we re-train a head for the downstream task, it is unclear what quantity of the head should be used to measure pre-trained models.
-Since the performance of downstream tasks is evaluated by accuracy and MSE in transfer learning, it may somewhat cause over-fitting if we use the accuracy and MSE of the re-trained head.
-Indeed, in Figure~\ref{fig:search_space}, when the number of hyper-parameter trials increases, the correlation can even go down, showing the effect of somewhat over-fitting.
-In contrast, LogME has a unified modeling of label evidence, which has a clear statistical underpinning.
+\textbf{(3) Re-training the head does not have a clear metric.} As a side issue, even if we re-train a head for a downstream task, it is unclear which quantity should be used as the ranking metric.
+When the performance of a downstream task is evaluated by accuracy or MSE, is it over-fitting to use the accuracy or MSE of the re-trained head?
+Indeed, in Figure~\ref{fig:search_space}, when the number of hyper-parameter trials increases, the correlation can even go down, confirming the concern of over-fitting.
+In contrast, LogME is based on unified modeling of label evidence, which has clear statistical support.